Skip to main content

 Should I attach photos or receipts?
 Toggle answer

-Yes, when they help prove the problem.
+Yes, when they help support the request.
 Attach copies of receipts, invoices, photos, screenshots, tracking records or support messages.
-Keep originals unless a formal process specifically requires them, and redact unnecessary private information.
+Keep the originals unless a formal process specifically requires them, and redact unnecessary private information.

 How long should I give the seller to respond?
 Toggle answer